ChandlerXiandeYang/USL_unification/README.md

 5).
 The output will include **15 tables** labeled Table 1 to Table 15.

    > **Note:** The tables in the manuscript are numbered one higher than those generated (i.e., Table 1 in the code corresponds to Table 2 in the manuscript).
-"CODE_AND_its_output_for_the_manuscript.qmd" can spend 1.3 hours to get the outputs because it totally run more than 2000 bootstrap iterations.
+"CODE_AND_its_output_for_the_manuscript.qmd" can spend 1.5 hours to get the output because it totally run more than 2000 bootstrap iterations.

 # **If you just verify the output or the code, use `CODE_AND_its_output_for_the_manuscript.qmd` and `CODE_AND_its_output_for_the_manuscript.pdf` only.**